Sociologist Manuel Castells awarded an honorary doctorate

-One of the main theorists on the era of information and a global leader in communication sciences, sociologist Manuel Castells will be awarded an honorary doctorate by the UAB.
-To attend please fill out the following form before 15 December.
+One of the main theorists on the era of information and a global leader in communication sciences, sociologist Manuel Castells was awarded an honorary doctorate by the UAB in a ceremony which took place on 19 December.

-Manuel Castells, professor in sociology at the Open University of Catalonia, will receive an honorary doctorate from the UAB after being proposed for the award by the Faculty of Communication Studies.
-The ceremony will take place on 19 December at 12 noon at the conference hall of the Rectorat building.
-Faculty professors Enric Marín and Joan Manuel Tresseras will be his sponsors.
-Those interested in attending can fill out this form before 15 December.
+Manuel Castells, professor in sociology at the Open University of Catalonia, received an honorary doctorate from the UAB after being proposed for the award by the Faculty of Communication Studies.
+The ceremony took place on 19 December at the conference hall of the Rectorat building.
+Faculty professors Enric Marín and Joan Manuel Tresseras sponsored the award.

 Castells is an internationally renowned figure in communication sciences.
 According to the classification by the Social Science Citation Index, he was the most cited researcher in this academic field during the 2000-2015 period.
 In addition to the Open University of Catalonia (UOC), he is professor of the University of Southern California, emeritus professor of the University of California, Berkeley and chair professor at the Collège d'Études Mondiales in Paris.
 He has also lectured at the Universidad Autónoma de Madrid, the Massachusetts Institute of Technology, Oxford University, the University of California, Santa Clara, Cambridge University, the Stellenbosch Institute for Advanced Study (STIAS), South Africa, and many others.